SuadeLabs/fire/documentation/properties/birr_curve_id.md

 The **birr_curve_id** represents the unique identifier of a curve containing historical Borrower Internal Risk Ratings (BIRR) for an entity.
 The referenced curve must be of type 'risk_rating'.

 This property allows for tracking the historical evolution of an entity's internal risk assessment over time, providing a complete view of how the entity's creditworthiness has changed.
+Each value in the curve represents a specific BIRR identifier that was assigned to the entity at that point in time.

 ### Example
 ```json